ndrewtl/airspace-jekyll/_posts/2018-04-06-model-design.md

 There are four years of data from 2008 to 2012.

-**ADD DIAGRAM?**

-How many species are represented in this data set?
+__How many species are represented in this data set?
 Let's use some code to figure this out.
-Using the `unique` and `length` functions we can count how many species are in the dataset as a whole.
+Using the `unique` and `length` functions we can count how many species are in the dataset as a whole.__

 ```r
 length(unique(toolik_plants$Species))